LazaUK/AIFoundry-AgentsV2-OpenAPITool/README.md

   ],
 ```

-2. You have `security` section referrring to your header array.
+2. You have a `security` section referring to your header array:

 ``` JSON
   "security": [